notify-rs/notify/README.md

 ## Usage

-The examples below are aspirational only, to preview what the final release may look like.
+The examples below are aspirational only, to preview what the final release may have looked like.
 They may not work.
 Refer to [the API documentation][docs] instead.

 ```rust
 use notify::{RecommendedWatcher, RecursiveMode, Result, watcher};